tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

  - Fixed the issue where emojis were not displayed in the TUIKit demo.
  - Fixed the issue where the second page would often contain repeated messages when group chat messages were received.
  - Fixed some crashes in the TUIKit demo.
- - Fixed the issue where `TIMMessage` failed to get user profiles through senderProfile.
+ - Fixed the issue where `TIMMessage` failed to get user profiles through `senderProfile`.
  - Fixed the issue with read receipt callback and status.
  - Fixed the issue where the last message did not call back when unread messages were synchronized.
  - Fixed the issue where group messages occasionally could not be received.
  - Fixed the issue where login response packets could not be decrypted.
- - Supported IP connection and login information reporting.
+ - Added support for IP connection and login information reporting.
  - Fixed the message seq error.

 **Windows platform**